 - £120,000 recovered for a man who underwent negligent shoulder surgery.

 I’m accredited by the Association of Personal Injury Lawyers (APIL) as a Senior Litigator and a member of AvMA (Action against Medical Accidents).
 I’ve been recognised for several years in the independent legal guide, the Legal 500.
-It currently recommends me as a ‘Key Lawyer’ and has previously categorised me as a “Rising Star” and “Recommended Lawyer” and stated that I “prepare cases skilfully” and am “committed”.
+It currently recommends me as a ‘Key Lawyer’ and has previously categorised me as a “Rising Star” and “Recommended Lawyer” and the 2022 edition states: "Laura Preston really went all out to make sure I was happy with everything and always reassured any worries I had.
+I cannot stress enough how much of an asset she is to this firm.
+After 5 years of working with her she has became more than our solicitor, she has always put our needs first and listened and understood every concern."

 Additionally, the Paterson team, which I was deputy of, won Team of the Year at the Adroit Excellence Awards 2018.
 It was also nominated for Outstanding Case of The Year and Medical Negligence Team of the Year at the Proclaim Legal Awards 2018.